finn1817/finn1817/README.md

-# 👋 Hi, my user is @finn1817, but you can call me dan! #
+# 👋 Hi, my user is @finn1817, but you can call me Dan! #

 <br>
 <br>